unixorn/zsh-quickstart-kit/Readme.md

 # Customizing the kit

+## Behavior toggles

+Running the following commands will toggle behavior the next time you start a shell session:

+* `zsh-quickstart-disable-omz-plugins` - Makes the stock quickstart not load any of the oh-my-zsh plugins it would normally use.
+You can re-enable them with `zsh-quickstart-enable-omz-plugins`.
+* `zsh-quickstart-select-powerlevel10k` - I've switched to using the [powerlevel10k](https://github.com/romkatv/powerlevel10k) prompt since I first wrote this quickstart.
+I feel like I shouldn't change the prompt out from under people without a way for them to get the old behavior, so I'm providing toggle commands to switch between it and the [bullet-train](https://github.com/caiogondim/bullet-train.zsh) prompt I originally used in the kit.
+* `zsh-quickstart-select-bullettrain` - Switch back to the old bullet-train prompt.

 ## Functions and Aliases

 The `.zshrc` included in this kit will automatically source any files it finds in `~/.zshrc.d`.
 This makes it easy for you to add extra functions and aliases without having to maintain a separate fork of this repository.
 The files will be sourced in alphanumeric order after loading all the plugins and I suggest you use a naming scheme of `001-onething`, `002-something-else` etc to ensure they're loaded in the order you expect.